DianaStrahilova/Healthy-Foodie-Blog-PP4/README.md

    #### Recipe Detail View:

-   By clicking on the title link, the user is taken to the full recipe page, where they can see the full content of the recipe.
+   By clicking on the title link, the user is taken to the recipe detail page, where they can see the full content of the recipe.
+   - Count of comments is displayed.
    - Only logged in users can view the comment section.
    - Edit/Delete buttons are only available if the user is the author of the recipe.